brgillis/SHE_PPT/README.md

 SHE_PPT is not a standard package with executables that are run in the SHE pipeline, but instead a package with a lot of the important infrastructure used by all of the other packages.
 These include:

 * `SHEFrameStack`,
-* product definitions for use with `.xml` files described in the datamodel,
+* Product definitions for use with `.xml` files described in the Data Model
-* table format files for creating FITS catalog tables,
+* Table format files for creating FITS catalog tables
-* general utility functions useful to all SHE projects
+* General utility functions useful to all SHE projects

 ### Details of `SHEFrameStack`